The views expressed by the host on this program, documented to be almost always right 99.8% of the time.

 I'm gathering.

-I could be wrong about that, but I maybe she's not happy that it won't be the same because it's been blown up here.
+I could be wrong about that, but maybe she's not happy that it won't be the same because it's been blown up here.

-Well, because if that happens, the party has just blown off a huge number of voters.
+Well, because if that happens, the party has blown off a huge number of voters.

-Don't forget that as we sit here now, a huge majority of people, both at the polls and in polling data are expressing a preference for Trump.
+Don't forget that as we sit here now, a huge majority of people, both at the polls and in polling data, are expressing a preference for Trump.

-We gave it our best shot, and we lost this fair and square.
+We gave it our best shot and we lost this fair and square.

-I think that's probably what she's afraid of, and never ever be the same.
+I think that's probably what she's afraid of and never, ever be the same.

 So to her, this is a seminal, seminal moment, and we've already reached it, regardless of the outcome here.